Michael Jackson: Thriller, Motown 25: Yesterday, Today, Forever and Pepsi incident (1981–1984)

-From 1981 to 1983, Jackson recorded demos of "State of Shock", "Victory" and "There Must Be More to Life Than This" with Queen's lead singer Freddie Mercury planned for a duet album.
+From 1981 to 1983, Jackson recorded demos of "State of Shock", "Victory" and "There Must Be More to Life Than This" with Queen's lead singer Freddie Mercury for a planned album duet.
 The project was never completed; "State of Shock" was later recorded with Mick Jagger for the Jacksons' album Victory (1984), and "There Must Be More to Life Than This" was released posthumously in 2014.
 In 1982, Jackson contributed "Someone in the Dark" to the audiobook for the film E.T. the Extra-Terrestrial.

-Jackson's sixth studio album, titled Thriller, was released on November 29, 1982.
-It was the best-selling album worldwide in 1983; it eventually became the best-selling album of all time in the US and the best-selling album in history worldwide, selling an estimated 70 million copies.
-It topped the Billboard 200 chart for 37 weeks and was in the top 10 of the 200 for 80 consecutive weeks.
-It was the first album to produce seven Billboard Hot 100 top-10 singles, including the number-one songs "Billie Jean" and "Beat It".
+Jackson's sixth studio album, Thriller, was released on November 29, 1982.
+It was the best-selling album worldwide in 1983 and eventually became the best-selling album of all time in the US and globally, with an estimated 70 million copies sold.
+It topped the Billboard 200 for 37 weeks and remained in the chart's top 10 for 80 consecutive weeks.
+Thriller became the first album to generate seven top-ten singles on the Billboard Hot 100, including the number-one hits "Billie Jean" and "Beat It".

-On March 25, 1983, Jackson reunited with his brothers for Motown 25: Yesterday, Today, Forever, an NBC television special.
-The show aired on May 16 to an estimated audience of 47 million, and featured the Jacksons and other Motown stars.
+On March 25, 1983, Jackson reunited with his brothers for Motown 25: Yesterday, Today, Forever, an NBC television special that aired on May 16 to an estimated audience of 47 million.
 Jackson's solo performance of "Billie Jean" earned him his first Emmy Award nomination.
-Wearing a glove decorated with rhinestones, he debuted his moonwalk dance, which Jeffrey Daniel had taught him three years earlier, and it became his signature dance in his repertoire.
-Jackson had originally turned down the invitation to the show, believing he had been doing too much television.
-At the request of Motown founder Berry Gordy, he performed in exchange for an opportunity to do a solo performance.
-His performance was heavily praised: Rolling Stones Mikal Gilmore called the performance "extraordinary"; Anna Kisselgoff of The New York Times praised the perfect timing and technique involved in the dance; and Gordy was "mesmerized" by the performance.
+Wearing a rhinestone-studded glove, he debuted the moonwalk—taught to him three years earlier by Jeffrey Daniel—which became his signature dance move.
+Jackson had initially declined the invitation, believing he had been doing too much television, but agreed to perform at the request of Motown founder Berry Gordy in exchange for a solo spot.
+His performance received widespread acclaim: Rolling Stones Mikal Gilmore called it "extraordinary", and The New York Times critic Anna Kisselgoff praised the timing and technique of his dancing, while Gordy said he was "mesmerized".